katcipis/sophia/notes/go.md

 }
 ```

-### Variadic Args and Empty Interfaces
+### Variadic Args, Interfaces and Covariance

 This has caused me some problems in the past and I can't understand
 why it should not work.
 If you accept a parameter as variadic args
-with the type interface{} you can't "spread" an array as a parameter
+with the type interface{} you can't "spread" an slice as a parameter
-when calling the function, even tough anything implements the empty
+when calling the function, even though anything implements the empty
 interface.
-For example, this works (obviously):
+For example, this works:

 ```go
 package main